 - United States District Court for the Southern District of Texas

 - Represented a trucking company and its driver after the driver was involved in a fatality accident caused by the other vehicle’s driver.
-I and another attorney tried the case to a jury and obtained a defense verdict where the client driver was found 0% responsible for the accident.
+Another attorney and I tried the case to a jury and obtained a defense verdict where the client driver was found 0% responsible for the accident.

 - Represented an air conditioning manufacturer in a case involving claims of breach of warranty, products liability, and deceptive trade practices.
 I tried the case to a jury and obtained a defense verdict and finding of no liability against the client.